 Bill has represented creditors in bankruptcy contested matters and adversary proceedings involving objections to claims and priority and dischargeability of claims.
 In his work with clients, Bill has delivered legal solutions to retain, deploy, compensate, and support key personnel; to acquire and protect intellectual property rights; and to safely hire, evaluate, and discharge employees.
 His work with clients has included designing and implementing plans for ownership succession; selling, acquiring, protecting and disposing of assets; and establishing and disposing of control and minority interests in businesses.
 Bill has also handled entity governance disputes at all stages, from the board room to the court room.

-Bethany is a member of McCandlish Lillard’s civil litigation practice group and focuses her practice in the areas of business and commercial litigation, trusts and estates litigation, property litigation, construction litigation, trade secrets and IP litigation, and appeals.
+Bethany is a partner of Bethune Benes PLLC's civil litigation practice group and focuses her practice in the areas of business and commercial litigation, trusts and estates litigation, property litigation, construction litigation, trade secrets and IP litigation, and appeals.
 In recent years, Bethany has been heavily involved in litigating limited liability company member disputes, including both prosecuting and defending claims of breach of contract, breach of fiduciary duty, statutory dissociation, dissolution, and minority member oppression.
 Bethany is licensed to practice in all Virginia state trial courts, as well as the Eastern District of Virginia and Western District of Virginia.

 Bethany is experienced in handling high profile and complex cases.
 In 2016, Bethany was a member of the litigation team that obtained the largest jury verdict in the Commonwealth of Virginia, as reported in Virginia Lawyers Weekly.
 In 2014, 2015 and 2016, Bethany was recognized as one of Virginia’s “Legal Elite” by Virginia Business Magazine.